dnth/DEIMKit/README.md

 ```

 > [!NOTE]
 > The exported model will accept raw BGR images of any size.
 It will also handle the preprocessing internally.
+Credit to [PINTO0309](https://github.com/PINTO0309/DEIM) for the implementation.
 >
 > ![onnx model](assets/exported_onnx.png)